 On June 15, 2012, the Company terminated its accounts receivable securitization program with SunTrust Bank.
-There were no borrowings made during the term of the program, which became effective December 30, 2009, and no borrowings outstanding under the program on the date of termination.
+There were no borrowings during the term of the program and no borrowings outstanding under the program on the date of termination.
 The Company paid no penalties to terminate the program.

 On June 15, 2012, the Company entered into a replacement accounts receivable securitization program with PNC Bank which provides for cash proceeds of an amount up to \$75.0 million.
 Under this agreement, which matures on June 15, 2015, certain subsidiaries of the Company continuously sell a designated pool of trade accounts receivables to a wholly owned subsidiary which, in turn, may borrow funds on a revolving basis.
-This wholly-owned consolidated subsidiary is a separate bankruptcy-remote entity, and its assets would be available only to satisfy the claims related to the interest in the trade accounts receivables.
+This wholly-owned consolidated subsidiary is a separate bankruptcy-remote entity, and its assets would be available only to satisfy the claims related to the lender's interest in the trade accounts receivables.
 Advances under the facility bear interest based upon LIBOR, plus a margin, and an annual facility fee.
 The securitization agreement contains representations and warranties, affirmative and negative covenants and events of default that are customary for financings of this type, including a maximum adjusted leverage ratio covenant.
-As of June 30, 2012 the Company was in compliance with the covenants.
+As of September 30, 2012 the Company was in compliance with the covenants.
 There have been no borrowings under this facility.

-The securitization agreement includes a provision under which the Company may request and the LC Issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities.
+The securitization agreement includes a provision under which the Company may request and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which the Company is self-insured.
 The outstanding standby letters of credit reduce the availability of borrowings under the facility.
-As of June 30, 2012, standby letters of credit of \$2.2 million have been issued under the facility, which reduced the available borrowing capacity to \$72.8 million and released \$2.2 million of cash and short-term investments from restriction under the Company's collateralized letter of credit facility.
+As of September 30, 2012, standby letters of credit of \$14.9 million have been issued under the facility, which reduced the available borrowing capacity to \$60.1 million.